 OVERVIEW: The Max and Victoria Dreyfus Foundation supports organizations where its grants “can make a big difference.”
 Funding priorities include the arts, the environment, health, housing and education.

-IP TAKE: The Max and Victoria Dreyfus Foundation is an interesting blend of elusive and accessible.
+IP TAKE: The Max and Victoria Dreyfus Foundation is a curious blend of elusive and accessible.
 It does not have a mission statement, and it does not declare its areas of interest, instead stating it would rather keep its coffers open to organizations that make the most compelling cases for its support.
-But it is open to all 501(c)(3) organizations who can make that case and has an open application with no geographic restrictions.
+It is open to all 501(c)(3) organizations who can make that case and has an open application with no geographic restrictions.

 The Max and Victoria Dreyfus Foundation has an open application process with two deadlines, May and November.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).